 Finasteride is an FDA-approved pharmacologic agent for treating benign prostate hyperplasia and androgenic alopecia (male pattern hair loss) in men.
-Finasteride was first used in 1992 to treat benign prostate hyperplasia at a dose of 5 mg.
-In 1998, it received approval to treat male pattern hair loss at a dose of 1 mg.
+Finasteride was first used in 1992 to treat benign prostatic hyperplasia at a dose of 5 mg.
+In 1997, it received approval to treat male pattern hair loss at a dose of 1 mg.
 Finasteride has also been used to treat signs of hyperandrogenism, such as hirsutism, and may find use in transgender women in combination with estrogen for its anti-androgen properties.
 However, Finasteride use is not recommended for use in women who may become pregnant or are pregnant.

 Mechanism of Action